 |2024||UC - Canberra, Bruce||Semester 1||05 February 2024||On-Campus||Mrs Shara Ranasinghe|

 All readings and links will be placed on the Canvas Modules site.

 Must attempt all assessments to pass the unit.

 The above statement means, if a student obtains a pass mark for the unit by only completing two assessments (score above 50%), the student will not be able to pass the unit because the student has not attempted all three assessments.
 A student does not need to pass all assessments, they simply need to attempt all.
 A student can have a low mark for one assessment and still manage to pass the unit (score above 50%) by successfully completing the other two assessments.

-Attending your tutorials will assist you to complete your assessments successfully.
+Attending tutorials and lectures will assist you in completing your assessments and unit successfully.